 Did you make this recipe?
 I love hearing from you!
 Leave a star rating and comment below the recipe card.
 It helps others when searching for recipes and I appreciate feedback from our community.
 You will always hear back from me! -Melissa

-Easy Peanut Butter Sheet Cake & Chocolate Frosting
+Vintage Peanut Butter Cake & Chocolate Frosting

 Ingredients